VIPriors/vipriors-challenges-toolkit/README.md

-# vipriors-challenges-toolkit
+# VIPriors challenges toolkit
-Collection of tools to support submissions to the 1st VIPriors workshop challenges
+Collection of tools to support submissions to the [1st VIPriors workshop challenges](https://vipriors.github.io/challenges/).